gem/oq-irmt-qgis/svir/help/source/15_viewer_dock.rst

 In :ref:`chap-drive-oq-engine` (:ref:`fig-hazard-map`) you can see an example of a hazard map loaded by the plugin into a QGIS vector layer.
 In that case the IRMT Data Viewer is not needed to display the data.
 Other kinds of outputs, such as hazard curves, can not be displayed in a map as QGIS layers.
-The IRMT Data Viewer has the purpose to display multi-dimensional data in an interactive way, linking the selection of sites in the map canvas to the plotting of corresponding curves.
+The IRMT Data Viewer has the purpose of displaying multi-dimensional data in an interactive way, linking the selection of sites in the map canvas to the plotting of corresponding curves.